tokland/arch-bootstrap/README.md

     # chroot destination

-Note that some packages may need system directories mounted.
-If that's the case:
+Note that some packages require some system directories to be mounted.
+Some of the commands you can try:

     # mount --bind /proc myarch/proc
     # mount --bind /sys myarch/sys
     # mount --bind /dev myarch/dev
+    # mount --bind /dev/pts myarch/dev/pts